 Instagram, the image-based social network, was launched in 2010 as a way for people to capture and share the world’s moments.
-There are now over 300 million accounts, in a global community sharing more than 70 million photos and videos each day.
+There are now over 2.5 billion accounts, in a global community sharing more than 170 million photos and videos each day.

 For brands and businesses, Instagram is a medium to engage and share compelling imagery with a wide audience.